 British General Henry Clinton sailed south from Boston in January 1776 with a small force to rendezvous off the Cape Fear River in North Carolina with Lord Charles Cornwallis, who sailed with seven regiments under the protection of Commodore Sir Peter Parker's squadron from Cork, Ireland.
 The British commander-in-chief General William Howe gave Clinton command of the southern district to "support the Loyalists and restore the authority of the King's government."
 Afterwards, Clinton and the combined force were to sail north and rendezvous with Howe for the summer campaign against General George Washington's army in New York.
 Upon their meeting at Cape Fear in February 1776, Clinton and Cornwallis learned of the defeat of Loyalists at the Battle of Moores Creek Bridge.
 Stymied in North Carolina, the invasion fleet anchored off Cape Fear while Clinton and Parker debated what to do next.
 While Clinton favored a move up to the Chesapeake, Parker favored Charleston.
 Clinton wrote that

 To defend against a British attack, South Carolinians and enslaved Africans built a palmetto-log fort on Sullivan's Island that remained unfinished when the Royal Navy appeared off the Charleston Bar in June 1776.
 The 2nd South Carolina Regiment garrisioned the fort, commanded by Colonel William Moultrie, a planter and veteran of the Cherokee War.
-Defending the northern end of Sullivan’s Island against possible British flankers, eight hundred defenders dug in with two cannons under Colonel William "Old Danger" Thomson.
-Thomson arranged his men among the dunes overlooking Breach Inlet and, a mile distant, Long Island.
+Defending the northern end of Sullivan’s Island against possible British attack, eight hundred defenders, including thirty allied Catawba warriors, dug in with two cannons under Colonel William "Old Danger" Thomson.

 To defend Charleston, Lee had 6,500 troops, about half of them Continentals.
 Given command over Colonels Moultrie, Thomson, and their regiments, he hurriedly surveyed the Patriot defenses by boat and on horseback and issued directives.
 Nothing worried Lee more than the vulnerability of Moultrie's fort, which he deemed a flimsy palmetto “slaughter pen” for its defenders.
 He ordered construction of an escape bridge built of empty hogsheads across the Cove, an inlet that separated the island from the mainland.
 “Sir, when those ships come to lay alongside of your fort,” he warned Moultrie, “they will knock it down in half an hour.”
 He also had doubts about Moultrie himself.
 “For heaven’s sake, sir,” Lee told him, “everybody is well persuaded of your spirit and zeal, but they accuse you of being too easy in command….There is not a greater vice.”
 Privately John Rutledge, recently elected President of South Carolina, advised Moultrie, “General Lee wishes you to evacuate the fort.
 You will not without an order from me.
 I will sooner cut off my hand than write one.”